 Instructions

-- Add garlic and saute one minute more, until aromatic.
-Deglaze the pot with 1-2 tablespoons vegetable broth.
+- Add garlic and sauté one minute more, until aromatic.
+Deglaze the pot with 1-2 tablespoons vegetable broth, as needed.
 Stir in remaining vegetable broth, beans, coconut milk, maple syrup, thyme, black pepper, and nutmeg.

 - Lock lid in place and adjust vent to "sealing".
 Select "high pressure" and adjust timer to 6 minutes.
 It will take a little over 10 minutes for the pot to come to pressure.